7+ of the best main battle tanks you wouldn't want to face

 When did it enter service?: 1992

 What makes this tank one of the best?: The Leclerc has a very accurate 120 mm rifled gun and modular composite armor.
-It is was named in honor of General Phillipe Leclerc de Hauteclocque who led French forces who took part in the liberation of Paris in WW2.
+It was named in honor of General Phillipe Leclerc de Hauteclocque, who led French forces that took part in the liberation of Paris in WW2.

 The French-made Leclerc main battle tank is yet another of the world's deadliest.
-Designed and built by the former GIAT Industries, this tank has seen service in various theatres of war around the world.
+Designed and built by the former GIAT Industries, this tank has seen service in various theatres of war worldwide.

-It is in use by the French and United Arab Emirates armies, and cost somewhere in the region of 9.3 million Euros apiece.
-It replaced the older AMX30 MBTs of the French army and around 400, or so, are in active service for the French.
+It is in use by the French and United Arab Emirates armies and costs somewhere in the region of 9.3 million Euros apiece.
+It replaced the older AMX30 MBTs of the French military, and around 400 or so, are in active service for the French.

-9. The Oplot-M will certainly ruin your day
+9. The Oplot-M will undoubtedly ruin your day

 Design company and country of origin: Ukraine - Kharkiv Morozov Machine-Building Design Bureau